ucc23/ucc/_clusters/teutsch67.md

 glat: -3.91719
 r50: 2.2
 plx: 0.0648
-UTI: "0.33"
+UTI: "0.23"
-UTI_COLOR: "#fee8cc"
+UTI_COLOR: "#fcd2c0"
 UTI_C_N_COL: "#fffae0"
 UTI_C_dens_COL: "#efb5b3"
 UTI_C_C3_COL: "#eef8d4"
-UTI_C_lit_COL: "#fdd7c3"
+UTI_C_lit_COL: "#e0a6b3"
 UTI_C_dup_COL: "#a6cab9"
 UTI_C_N: 0.45
 UTI_C_dens: 0.09
 UTI_C_C3: 0.62
-UTI_C_lit: 0.25
+UTI_C_lit: 0.0
 UTI_C_dup: 1.0
 UTI_summary: |
     <b>Teutsch 67</b> is a poorly populated, very loose object of intermediate C3 quality.
 It is located at a very large distance from the Sun, well below the mid-plane.
-It is poorly studied in the literature, with no articles listed in the last 6 years.<br><br>This object shares a large percentage of members with a later reported entry.<br><br><span style="color: #99180f; font-weight: bold;">Warning: </span>the low <a href="/faq#what-is-the-uti-parameter"title="UTI parameter"><b>UTI</b></a> value and no obvious signs of duplication (C_dup=1.0) indicates that this is quite probably an asterism, moving group, or artifact, and not a real open cluster.
+It is rarely studied in the literature, with no articles listed in the last 6 years.<br><br>This object shares a large percentage of members with a later reported entry.<br><br><span style="color: #99180f; font-weight: bold;">Warning: </span>the low <a href="/faq#what-is-the-uti-parameter"title="UTI parameter"><b>UTI</b></a> value and no obvious signs of duplication (C_dup=1.0) indicates that this is quite probably an asterism, moving group, or artifact, and not a real open cluster.
 class3: |
     <span style="color: green; font-weight: bold;">A</span><span style="color: red; font-weight: bold;">C</span>
 r_50_val: 2.2